ruanjiayi/Extract-ID3-info-from-mp3/README.md

   $a+=1
   }

 2.Execute the python script.
-The generated file will be in the same directory of the script.
+The generated files will be in the same directory of the script.